U Thant Peace Award: Recipients

 The U Thant Distinguished Lecture Series is a forum through which eminent thinkers and world leaders speak on the role of the United Nations in addressing the challenges facing the world's peoples and nations in the 21st century.
 The lecture series is co-organized by the United Nations University and the Science Council of Japan.

 The UNU has a tradition of inviting world leaders and renowned individuals to Tokyo to explore the role of the United Nations in a rapidly changing world.
 The U Thant Distinguished Lecture Series builds upon this tradition by providing an opportunity for Nobel laureates and heads of state, current and former, to share their insights and experiences with scholars, policymakers, business leaders and the public.

+On April 8, 2006, the Award was offered to Kofi Annan, who refused it.
+Similarly in 2007, Ban Ki-moon declined the Award.